-The steel is an alloy of metal consisting mainly of iron but also of carbon.
-The carbon added between 0.02% and 2% transforms iron into steel and makes it even more resistant but also gives it a certain "flexibility," which is why steel is widely used for construction.
-At this stage steel is not a stainless alloy.
-Beyond 3% of carbon, iron becomes cast iron but this large amount of carbon makes this metal very hard but also brittle.
-This is why at present iron is almost not used in its raw form but almost automatically converted into Steel.
+Steel is a metal alloy consisting mainly of iron but also of carbon.
+The carbon added between 0.02% and 2% transforms iron into steel and makes it even stronger but also gives it some "flexibility", which is why steel is widely used in construction.
+At this stage the steel is not a stainless alloy.
+Beyond 3% carbon, iron becomes cast iron, but this large amount of carbon makes this metal very hard but also brittle.
+This is why at present iron is hardly used in its raw form but almost automatically converted into steel.

-The steel crude is a oxidizable alloy.
-It will naturally bind with oxygen molecules present in air or water through oxidation-reduction reactions.
-This reaction is more commonly referred to as "corrosion".
-These reactions result in the appearance of iron oxide and hydroxide, also called iron hydroxiderust, this famous red-orange substance found on some iron structures.
-The rust is a destructive agent that use the steeland leads initially to the creation of small holes on the surface of a steel element, until the latter is completely decomposed.
-Hence the need to create a long-lasting alloy escaping these reactions.
+Raw steel is an oxidizable alloy.
+It will naturally bind with oxygen molecules present in air or water through redox reactions.
+This reaction is more commonly called "corrosion".
+These reactions result in the appearance of iron oxide and hydroxide, also known as rust, the famous red-orange substance found on certain iron structures.
+Rust is a destructive agent that consumes steel, and initially leads to the creation of small holes in the surface of a steel element, until the latter completely decomposes.
+Hence the need to create a durable alloy over time that escapes these reactions.

-Strauss and Maurer, two German chemists, filed a patent in 1912 to exploite first stainless steel, a learned mixture between steel, chromium (the discovery of which dates from 1797 is attributed to French Nicolas Louis Vauquelin) and nickel (discovered in 1751 by Axel Frederik Cronstedt), which makes the steel very resistant to corrosion and prevents it from rusting.
-The Chromium content of thestainless steel is at least 10,5%, its carbon content must be less than 1,2% and its nickel content approximately 8%.
+Strauss and Maurer, two German chemists filed a patent in 1912 to exploit the first stainless steel, a clever mixture of steel and chromium (the discovery of which dating from 1797 is attributed to the French Nicolas louis Vauquelin) and nickel (discovered in 1751 by Axel Frederik Cronstedt), which makes the steel very resistant to corrosion and prevents it from rusting.
+The Chromium content of stainless steel is at least 10.5%, its Carbon content must be less than 1.2% and its Nickel content around 8%.

 There are 3 categories of stainless steel: ferritics, martensitics and austenitic stainless steels.

-The steel 316L is a type ofaustenitic stainless steel where the carbon content does not exceed 0,02%, the amount of chromium is around 17% and the nickel content reaches 10 to 12,5%.
-2 to 2.5% of molybdenum is added to this alloy.
+316L steel is a type of austenitic stainless steel, the carbon content of which does not exceed 0.02%, the amount of chromium is around 17%, and the content of nickel reaches 10 to 12.5%.
+To this alloy is added 2 to 2.5% Molybdenum.

-For all of our watches man and of our watches woman we made the choice to work with thestainless steel 316L.
-You will have understood this alloy is recognized for its durability and also its high corrosion resistance, 2 elements that we consider essential for the casing of our mechanical watches.
-From an aesthetic point of view, thesteel 316L is a stainless steel whose brilliance continues over time and does not tarnish.
+For all of our men's watches and our ladies watches we have chosen to work with 316L stainless steel.
+You will understand this alloy is recognized for its durability and also its high resistance to corrosion, 2 elements that we consider essential for the case of our mechanical watches.
+From an aesthetic point of view, 316L steel is a stainless steel whose luster lasts over time and does not tarnish.

-Finally l’steel 316Lrecycles very easily and completely.
-Thus stainless steel watches can have a new life.
-Stainless steel can be recycled infinitely without losing its quality.
-Commitment from an ecological point of view being part of the strong values of Charlie Paris, it is naturally that we have turned to this type of steel for ourMade in France watches.
+Finally, 316L steel is very easily and completely recycled.
+So stainless steel watches can have a new life.
+Stainless steel can be recycled endlessly without losing its quality.
+The commitment from an ecological point of view being one of the strong values at Charlie Paris, it is naturally that we turned to this type of steel for ourMade in France watches.